fenago/snowflake-intermediate/lab_search_optimization/getting_started_with_search_optimization.md

 | **Percentage of partitions scanned** | 100%                       |0.09%                     |***99.91% less partitions*** scanned     |
 | **Bytes scanned**                    |83.38GB                       |94.35MB                   |***99.80% less data*** scanned           |

-Want to learn more?
-You can refer to our external documentations for [benefitting from Search Optimization for queries on Variant Data]

 ----

 ## Accelerating Joins